MapsPeople/docs/src/web/v4/getting-started/map.md

 </head>
 ```

 > Remember to add your API keys.
-You can use the demo MapsIndoors API key showing "The White House": 79f8e7daff76489dace4f9f9
+You can use the demo MapsIndoors API key showing "The White House": {{sdk.tutorialAPIKey}}

 Add an empty `<div>` element to `<body>` with the `id` attribute set to "map":